Moses Baker: From Barber to Preacher

 In 1802, the Jamaican Legislative Council had enacted legal provisions that expanded the scope of the Consolidated Slave Act that prevented Black or enslaved persons from preaching the Gospel and worshipping together freely.
 Worship services in some churches were deemed unlawful assemblies.

 According to Baker: “From Christmas Day 1806, I have been prevented from preaching or saying a word to any part of my congregation.”
-When Winn died in 1808, Baker got attached to Samuel Vaughan, doing for the enslaved on Vaughan’s estate the same kind of service he offered on Winn’s estate.
-Vaughan had plantations at Flamstead, Hamstead and Vaughansfield.
+When Winn died in 1808, Baker got attached to Samuel Vaughan, and did for the enslaved on Vaughan’s estate the same kind of service he offered on Winn’s estate.
+Vaughan had plantations at Flamstead, Hamstead and Vaughansfield, all in western Jamaica.

-After consulting with George Liele, with whom he had remained in contact, Baker wrote to the English Baptists to ask them to send missionaries to Jamaica in order to overcome the hindrance to the spread of the Gospel among the enslaved people caused by the Consolidated Slave Laws of 1802-1810.
-In response, the Baptist Missionary Society sent John and Sarah Rowe as their first missionaries to Jamaica.
+It is assumed that Baker consulted with George Liele, with whom he had remained in contact, before writing to the English Baptists to ask them to send missionaries to Jamaica to overcome the hindrance to the spread of the Gospel among the enslaved people caused by the Consolidated Slave Laws of 1802-1810.
+This is not an unreasonable assumption.
+However, no evidence has been found to confirm this.
+In response to Baker’s request, the Baptist Missionary Society sent John and Sarah Rowe as their first missionaries to Jamaica.
 They arrived in the country in 1814, 30 years after African Americans had introduced Baptist witness to Jamaica.
 John Rowe was commissioned to serve as Baker’s assistant at Flamstead.

 As soon as he arrived in Jamaica, Rowe paid a visit to Baker and the two developed friendly and cooperative relations.
 Unable to secure a license to preach, Rowe went to Falmouth where he established a school.
-Later, he returned to St James where his outstanding legacy is the Baptist Church in Montego Bay, which now bears his name – Burchell Baptist Church.
-This church was the church home of one of Jamaica’s national heroes, Baptist deacon Samuel Sharpe.
-Rowe built up churches that Baker had started and Baker’s son came under Rowe’s influence.
+Later, he returned to St James where his outstanding legacy is the Baptist Church in Montego Bay, which now bears the name, Burchell Baptist Church.
+Samuel Sharpe, one of Jamaica’s national heroes, was a deacon in this church.
+Rowe built up churches that Baker had started.
+It is noteworthy that Baker’s son came under Rowe’s influence.
 When Rowe died in 1816, it was Baker who sent to England an account of his co-worker’s last days.

 In 1821, James Coultart, BMS missionary who arrived in Jamaica in 1817, visited Baker, who by then had lost much of his sight.
 Coultart reports that he found a crowded chapel, and that he examined the negro children who were able to repeat some of Watts’ hymns and other verses.
 According to Coultart, “Baker was neither superstitious nor enthusiastic ….
 He possessed good, plain common-sense; he spoke like a spiritual-minded person, and with much feeling.
 He was decisive and firm in religious discipline; always consistent and influential.”